-A few days ago, the trivia roundup ate a fist-sized peyote button and spent the subsequent 96 hours rollerblading naked with Tony Danza, drinking gin rickeys with Zelda Fitzgerald on a paddle boat, and thinking really profound thoughts.
-After waking up alone and in tattered clothes in a Kiev subway station, it’s made its way home, so hop aboard for a days-late edition of the trivia roundup.
+A few days ago, the trivia roundup ate a fist-sized peyote button and spent 96 hours rollerblading naked with Tony Danza, drinking gin rickeys on a paddleboat with Zelda Fitzgerald, and doing deadlifts with the ghost of Jack LaLanne.
+So it’s a little behind.
+Hop aboard for a belated trivia roundup.

 • • •

-1. Raymond Scott, born 1908, was a Juilliard trained musician who changed the face of electronic music and cartoons.
-Like his older brother, Scott was a musically precocious child but seemed to find his calling with math and engineering in high school.
-When it came time for college, his brother—believing that such musical talent should not go to waste—intervened, buying him a piano and helping pay his tuition.
-After his graduation, Scott struck out as a bandleader and big band/swing/jazz music composer.
+1. Raymond Scott, born 1908, was a Juilliard trained musician who changed the face of both electronic music and cartoons.
+A musically precocious child who found math in high school, when it came time for college, Scott’s brother—a musician who thought Raymond’s talent should not go to waste—bought him a piano and paid his tuition for music school.
+After graduating, Scott struck out as a bandleader and big band/swing/jazz music composer.
 Among the most famous of his compositions is Powerhouse, which you’ve no doubt heard before: